 Political Sciences degrees provide diverse career options

 As you can see, careers in Political Sciences are very versatile and provide numerous transferable skills that a lot of employers are looking for.
-The job opportunities for Political Sciences graduates do not limit to the list above, as you can find plenty of other careers you can pursue.
+The job opportunities for Political Sciences graduates aren’t limited to the list above, as you can find other careers you can pursue.

-Other popular jobs in Political Sciences include: political scientist, city administrator, overseas diplomat, political analyst, consumer advocate, and many others.
+Other popular jobs in Political Sciences include political scientist, state legislator, community service manager, city administrator, overseas diplomat, political analyst, consumer advocate, and many others.